310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kuro %}
 A cool delinquent…?
-I don’t get it, but… I really can’t advise you on anything about acting.
+I don’t get it, but… I really can’t advise you on anything 'bout acting.

 My bad… I said you could ask me anything, but I still failed to help you out.
 {% endbubble %}

 {% bubble Tetora %}
 There’s never a time you’ve done that!
-And anyway, I should be learning the ways of a cool delinquent, not asking, right?
+And anyway, I should be *learning* the ways of a cool delinquent, not asking, right?

 I’ll work really hard, and learn as much as I can to become a cool delinquent!
 So, Taishou!
 Please look forward to seeing it…! ☆
 {% endbubble %}